9 hours left | 20% off lawn plans

-Sunday is proud to partner with Joseph H. Williams Tallgrass Prairie Preserve in Osage County, Oklahoma.
+Sunday is proud to partner with Joseph H. Williams Tallgrass Prairie Preserve in Osage County, Oklahoma—supporting the largest protected tallgrass prairie on Earth.

 At Sunday, we believe that a better lawn means a better planet for all of us, and we know that the work we do in our backyards is just the beginning.
 As a 1% for the Planet business, we donate a portion of every sale to helping people reconnect with nature and preserve important habitats, including organizations like the Joseph H. Williams Tallgrass Prairie Preserve.